The Kinks: Theatrical incarnation (1973–1975)

 Preservation Act 1 (1973) and Preservation Act 2 (1974) received generally poor reviews.
-The story on the albums involved an anti-hero called Mr Flash, and his rival and enemy Mr Black (played by Dave Davies during live shows), an ultra-purist and corporatist.
+The story on the albums involved an anti-hero called Mr Flash and his rival and enemy, Mr Black (played by Dave Davies during live shows), an ultra-purist and corporatist.
 Preservation Act 2 was the first album recorded at Konk Studio; from this point forward, virtually every Kinks studio recording was produced by Ray Davies at Konk.
 The band embarked on an ambitious US tour throughout late 1974, adapting the Preservation story for the stage.
-Author Robert Polito: "[Ray] Davies expanded the Kinks into a road troupe of perhaps a dozen costumed actors, singers and horn players. ...
+Author Robert Polito: "[Ray] Davies expanded the Kinks into a road troupe of perhaps a dozen costumed actors, singers and horn players. [...]
 Smoother and tighter than on record, Preservation live proved funnier as well."

 Davies began another project for Granada Television, a musical called Starmaker.
-After a broadcast with Ray Davies in the starring role and the Kinks as both back-up band and ancillary characters, the project eventually morphed into the concept album The Kinks Present a Soap Opera, released in May 1975, in which Ray Davies fantasised about what would happen if a rock star traded places with a "normal Norman" and took a 9–5 job.
+After a broadcast with Ray Davies in the starring role and the Kinks as both backup band and ancillary characters, the project eventually morphed into the concept album The Kinks Present a Soap Opera, released in May 1975, in which Ray Davies fantasised about what would happen if a rock star traded places with a "normal Norman" and took a 9–5 job.
 In August 1975, the Kinks recorded their final theatrical work, Schoolboys in Disgrace, a backstory biography of Preservation's Mr Flash.
 The record was a modest success, peaking at number 45 on the Billboard charts.